p2panda/handbook/website/docs/tutorials/aquadoggo.md

 This tutorial walks you through setting up a locally running p2panda node on your computer and shows you how you can configure it and interact with it via the GraphQL playground.

-Its good to know how to run your own node if you want to start developing p2panda clients.
+It's good to know how to run your own node if you want to start developing p2panda clients.
 You can try out new schemas and applications with them or just experiment!

 We will use the reference node implementation [`aquadoggo`](https://github.com/p2panda/aquadoggo) for this, which is a command line application written in Rust.